 Finally, our designation as a Carnegie Community Engaged University reflects our efforts to translate our discovery enterprise into greater understanding of our role in providing societal benefit.

-Looking ahead, we continue to contemplate strategic opportunities in our eleven areas of focus (see back cover) and to diversify our sources of funding.
+Looking ahead, we continue to contemplate strategic opportunities in our areas of focus (see back cover) and diversify our sources of funding.
 We look forward to the exciting research discoveries that lie ahead.

 Taylor Eighmy, PhD

 Vice Chancellor for Research & Engagement